Zipcoder/ZipDoo/README.md

-# todoListAPP
+# ZipDoo
-Vanilla JavaScript to-do list app.
-A very simple to-do list app dveloped using: HTML, CSS, and last but not least JavaScript.
+Simple, vanilla JavaScript to-do list application.
+(No backend) A very simple to-do list app developed using: HTML, CSS, and JavaScript.
-This app was develooped in order to cement my knowledge of DOM manipulaiton.

-Check it out <a href="https://calolocosta.github.io/todoListAPP/">here</a>.
+Notice how short and clear everything is.

+All Hail @CaloloCosta, who origninated this app.

+## Backend extension

+Now, what would you have to do to add a Spring Boot back end to this app?